obsidianmd/obsidian-help/en/Advanced topics/Using Obsidian URI.md

 Available since v0.14.3.

 Some endpoints will accept the x-callback-url parameters `x-success` and `x-error`.
-When it is provided, Obsidian will provide the following to the `x-success` callback:
+When it's provided, Obsidian will provide the following to the `x-success` callback:

 - `name` the name of the file, without the file extension.
 - `url` the `obsidian://` URI for this file.